-Prior to joining the ODI team, Rebecca worked in Human Resources as an HR operations specialist where she provided support services to the various teams in the department.
+Prior to joining the ODEI team, Rebecca worked in Human Resources as an HR operations specialist where she provided support services to the various teams in the department.
 Her responsibilities included managing the receptionist desk staff, logistical support for events, budget reconciliation, assisting with maintaining HR policies and procedures, and providing direction to staff regarding available resources.
 Rebecca began her career at CHOP as an executive secretary to the Chief Human Resource Officer, and throughout the years gained valuable knowledge and experience on CHOP systems and processes.

 Rebecca earned her bachelor’s degree in Hospitality Management from East Stroudsburg University and, as a native Philadelphian, attended Central High School.

 BA in Hospitality Management - East Stroudsburg University, East Stroudsburg, PA

 The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.

 Responses are measured on a scale of 1 to 5 with 5 being the best score.